louis-tru/quark/docs/CURRENT_WORK.md

   around `8ms`.
 Xcode capture showed the composite pass dominating because the current pixel-pull compositor makes every pixel in a global tile traverse the pathTile layers.
-Empty bbox tiles must be removed from the final span, and the early order pass can be split conceptually into pathTile initialization first and final non-empty ordering after prefix/classification.
+Empty bbox tiles must be removed from the final span, and the early layer plan pass can be split conceptually into pathTile initialization first and final non-empty ordering after prefix/classification.
 Changing the changing linked nodes to a compact contiguous layer list can improve memory behavior, but does not by itself change the `pixels * activeLayers` cost.